redhat-italy/jdg-quickstarts/twitter/README.md

 Every node will have its own command line interface "attached", which you can use to play with your Data Grid.
 Type 'help' on the command line to show a list of commands, please refer to the 'playground' project Readme.md for more details.

-Before running the code you have to provide your own Twitter OAuth keys and tokens in the file runTwitterExample.sh
+Before running the Twitter code you have to provide your own Twitter OAuth keys and tokens in the file runTwitterExample.sh

 You can generate your own OAuth keys at https://apps.twitter.com